The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

 \section{Confounding and Linearity in Ecological Inference}

-This section formalizes the ecological inference problem.
 We clarify how certain variables confound the identification of the estimand, and show how a linear model structure arises naturally from the necessary identification assumption.
-We then discuss how intuition from linear models can be used to understand the inference problem.
-We conclude by putting our identification result in context of the existing literature.
+This implies a certain linear regression that accounts for potential confounders is the correct approach to infer individual means from aggregate data.
+We conclude by putting our identification result in the context of existing literature.